-Parentheses: Parenthetical information following "At" may still need to appear on a sign for the instruction to be valid.
+Parentheses: Parenthetical information following "At" can still be "words following AT" and may need to appear on a sign for the instruction to be good.

-Partial: A CM that is worth partial credit for figuring out part-but not all-of a gimmick or series of gimmicks.
+Partial: A CM that is worth partial credit for figuring out part-but not all-of a gimmick or series of aimmicks.